-This portrait film is top drawer.
-A mix between narratives, situations, atmosphere, that together tells a lot about Maniitsoq, Greenland, their relationship to Denmark, and generally how it is to be a human being with responsibility and dependencies.
+This portrait film is exceptional, excellent.
+It’s a mix of narratives, situations and atmosphere that help us see Maniitsoq, Greenland, the complex relationship Greenland has with Denmark, and what it is to be human with responsibilities and dependencies.

 «Winter’s Yearning» is a cinematic film about dreams, lives on hold and the human capacity to rise again.